Lichtblick-Suite/lichtblick/benchmark/README.md

 # Foxglove Studio Benchmarking

-The benchmark runner is a customized build of Studio that runs a pre-configured workload while taking timing measurements to provide summary statistics from a repeatable process.
-Currently, a hardcoded layout is loaded and the user is expected to open a specific MCAP file from their local disk to start the benchmark.
-Playback automatically starts, and summary results are printed to the developer console when playback has completed.
-This process can be repeated several times to average the results and measure variance.
+Benchmarks are specific combinations of layout and synthetic data playback.
+When a benchmark is opened, playback automatically starts and summary results are printed to the developer console.

 ## Instructions

+Run a dev or prod build and open a benchmark URL from `benchmarks.txt`.

-`yarn benchmark:serve` to start the benchmark app in development mode.
-For production builds, use `yarn benchmark:build:prod` followed by `npx serve -p 8080 benchmark/.webpack`.
+`yarn benchmark:serve` to start the benchmark dev build.

+`yarn benchmark:build:prod` followed by `npx serve -p 8080 benchmark/.webpack`.
-See benchmarks.txt for a list of available benchmarks.